-Besides all the old-fahioned eavesdropping equipment, there are lots of artifacts from the Communist era — Soviet kitsch — and our guide had lots of amusing stories about how the KGB tried to present the facade of a workers’ paradise where nothing ever went wrong.
+Besides all the old-fashioned eavesdropping equipment, there are lots of artifacts from the Communist era — Soviet kitsch — and our guide had lots of amusing stories about how the KGB tried to present the façade of a workers’ paradise where nothing ever went wrong.

 In the afternoon, we visited the Estonian Food Market in the harbor, with its many offerings of fresh, local foods.

 In the evening we got a chance to eat some delicious local food at a home restaurant called Nano, run by Priit and Beatrice.
 The restaurant walls and furnishings are covered with whimsical works of art, including many photos of Beatrice, who is a famous model.

 We had a magnificent meal, which included borscht, Byelorussian vodka, pike perch (a cousin of the Walleye) and strawberries with meringues and whipped cream.